ismailsunni/onepieceofdata/README.md

 ## Scripts

-All scripts are run from scripts directory
+All scripts are run from scripts directory, a little bit confusing (for now) because I haven't set up the root directory

 ### Scraping chapters